 Identifying Plantain Weeds

 Plantains are perennial weeds.
 They have a shallow, thick taproot that keeps them alive over the winter.
-They sprout in mid spring, then send up a flower stalk in early to mid summer.
+They sprout in mid-spring, then send up a flower stalk in early to mid-summer.
 The flower blooms and its seeds are dispersed by the wind, thus spreading the plant quickly throughout your garden.

 Plantains have medium-green, oval-shaped leaves that form flat rosettes.
 The foliage can be broad or narrow.
 Flower spikes emerge in late spring with dozens of tiny flower buds along their lengths.
-Sometimes it can be difficult to tell when plantain is actually in bloom since the flowers are almost indistinguishable from the buds.
+Sometimes it can be difficult to tell when the plantain is actually in bloom since the flowers are almost indistinguishable from the buds.